AdaGold/task-list-front-end/project-docs/wave-01.md

 The `Task` component should display the task title and the status of the task (complete or incomplete).
     - The functionality of marking a task complete/incomplete will be handled in Wave 02.

-The `Task` should also hold as `id`.
-The `id` does not need to be rendered, but it will be used when handling events.
+The `Task` should also hold an `id`.
+The `id` does not need to be rendered, but it will be used when handling events in later waves.

 ## Hints
 Use PropTypes to help determine the required props for each component.
 In particular, check `Task`.